staythepath/chatarr/README.md

 git clone https://github.com/staythepath/chatarr.git
 ```

-then go to the folder:
+Then go to the folder:

 ```
 cd chatarr